KangilPark/CSCE156-Lab01/readme.md

 in the [Department of Computer Science & Engineering](https://cse.unl.edu) at the [University of Nebraska-Lincoln](https://unl.edu).

-Chris Bourke wrote this lab, revamped and combined with Lab 2 by Sarah Roscoe for Summer 2021 and 2022.
+Chris Bourke wrote this lab, revamped and combined with Lab 2 by Sarah Roscoe for Summer 2021 - 2023 .

 ## Overview